openaps/AndroidAPSdocs/docs/EN/Hardware/DexcomG6.md

 ### New transmitter with running sensor

 If you happen to change transmitter during a running sensor session you might try to remove the transmitter without damaging the sensor mount.
-A video can be found at <https://youtu.be/tx-kTsrkNUM> and [here](https://navid200.github.io/xDrip/docs/Remove-transmitter.html).
+A video can be found at <https://youtu.be/tx-kTsrkNUM> and another one [here](https://navid200.github.io/xDrip/docs/Remove-transmitter.html).